 The AANP CE Center offers a wide variety of free continuing education (CE) activities for members and nonmembers.
 The activities are updated frequently, and more than a dozen endocrinology-related options are currently available.

 Find evidence-based articles, up-to-date guidelines and other resources about endocrinology, particularly diabetes, at this resource center, brought to you by the Journal of the American Association of Nurse Practitioners (JAANP).

-This tool is a comprehensive guide highlighting “what patients need to know” about CGMs for diabetes management.
-With diabetes technology advances on the rise, the goal is to help patients understand the features and benefits of the devices currently available, help support point of care conversations, and help patients understand the benefits of these devices for diabetes management.
+This tool is a comprehensive guide highlighting what patients need to know about CGM devices for diabetes management.
+With diabetes technology advances on the rise, the goal is to help patients understand the features and benefits of the devices currently available, help support point of care conversations and help patients understand the benefits of these devices for diabetes management.

 Designed to inform patients about the side effects, dosage adjustment and administration of long-acting basal insulin combined with a GLP-1 RA, this handout also includes a worksheet for providers to fill out and give to patients to take home.

 Designed with the patient in mind, this simple yet effective tool offers basic information on diabetes medications, which is necessary for patients to make an informed decision regarding their therapeutic options.

 The Endocrinology Specialty Practice Group (SPG) offers a unique opportunity to interactively collaborate with colleagues who share an interest or clinical expertise in endocrinology.
 As an SPG member, you’ll have access to a cutting-edge, online forum where you can engage in discussions, document sharing and knowledge exchange with fellow NPs.
 Come learn, share and help progress the development of theory and practice in endocrinology.

 There are many resources available for both patients and providers and we have listed some of them below for your convenience.
 Inclusion of these links does not imply AANP endorsement.